paulb00th/galapagos/content/en/about/the-team.md

 {{< figure src="img/about/Alan Jacome.png" class="align-right full-width">}}

 I’m a local, having been born and raised in the Galapagos on Santa Cruz Island and, since childhood, I’ve enjoyed our many snorkelling and surfing sites.
-A few years ago, while at ‘Las Grietas’, a series of water filled lagoons adjacent to the coast, I was overcome with the desire to reach the bottom and this became my motivation to learn freediving.
-I started a formal courses in 2020, and became a PADI Freedive Instructor in 2021.
+A few years ago, while at ‘Las Grietas’, a series of water filled lagoons adjacent to the coast, I was overcome with the desire to reach the bottom, and this became my motivation to learn freediving.
+I started a formal course in 2020 and became a PADI Freedive Instructor in 2021.

 In 2022 I was invited by Claudia and Juan Carlos to join Galapagos Dive Academy and, since then, I’ve been sharing my passion for freediving with guests!
-I’m often asked, *‘why should I freedive’?* For me, answer is simple, the training takes you deeper for longer, provides for magical encounters with shy marine life, and connects you to the ocean with minimal impact.
+I’m often asked, ‘why should I freedive’?
+For me, answer is simple, the training takes you deeper for longer, provides for magical encounters with shy marine life, and connects you to the ocean with minimal impact

-Some people freedive for the challenge, but for me its true appeal lays in the calm it brings to hectic world.
-While on a breath hold dive, I can silently merge with the underwater world and enjoy its many rare sights and extraordinary sounds - come join me!.
+Some people freedive for the challenge, but for me it’s true appeal lays in the calm it brings to a hectic world.
+While on a breath hold dive, I can silently merge with the underwater world and enjoy its many rare sights and extraordinary sounds - come join me!

 *Image - Alan Jacome*

 <div class="grey-bar"></div>

-##### Sofia Green - Divemaster
+##### Sofía Green Iturralde - Divemaster

 {{< figure src="img/about/A-Us-SofiaMGreen.png" class="align-right full-width">}}

-Sofía Green Iturralde is a marine biologist and divemaster from Ecuador.

-Sophia has been working in the Galapagos Islands as a scientific researcher, diver, and wildlife photographer since 2017.
+I’m a marine biologist and divemaster from Ecuador and I’ve been working in the Galapagos Islands as a scientific researcher, diver, and wildlife photographer since 2017.

-Since 2021, she has also worked as a divemaster and lecturer on board educational expeditions.
+Since 2021, I have also worked as a divemaster and lecturer on board educational expeditions ranging across our archipelago.

-Sophia's main scientific focus has been on the whale shark population in the islands, as she has worked collaboratively with a research project led by a local Galapagos organisation.
+My main scientific focus has been on the whale shark population in the islands, in pursuit of which I have worked collaboratively with research projects led by local Galapagos organisations.

-When you dive with Sofia you will experience her passion for sea life and discover how you can work as a citizen scientist in support of marine conservation.
+When you dive with me, I hope you will experience my passion for sea life as I help you discover how you can work as a citizen scientist in support of marine conservation.

-*Image - Sophia Green*
+*Image - Sofia Green*

 <div class="grey-bar"></div>